organisciak/dissertation/document/5_5_ams-study.md

 [^JCDLCite]: A version of this work was previously presented at JCDL 2015, with co-author J. Stephen Downie [@organisciak_improving_2015].
 Copyright held by ACM, permission provided for dissertation reuse.

 After analyzing four years of crowd judgments from AMS, finding that the consistency across different raters and years is remarkably poor, this chapter looks at the role of crowdsourcing design and modeling choices in this data variable.
-Following from the previous chapter and especially the first half of this chapter, the low inter-coder consistency is tackled from both a collection approach perspective and a post-collection perspective.
+Following from the previous chapter and especially the first half of this chapter, the low intercoder consistency is tackled from both a collection approach perspective and a post-collection perspective.
 Specifically, user normalization, collection instrument design changes, and multiple independent judgments are pursued.

 The primary contribution here is a better understanding of data issues that stem from crowdsourced music evaluation datasets, and methods to avoid data quality pitfalls.